seL4/docs/projects/microkit/roadmap.md

 seL4 supports running on multiple cores, however there are no verified multi-core configurations.
 As verified multi-core is a while away, one strategy to get a multi-core system working with single-core seL4 is to run an instance of seL4 on each core.
+This feature requires a number of internal changes but should be mostly transparent to the user.

 This is being actively worked on.